What is Good On You’s purpose?

 How many brands has Good On You rated?

-The Good On You app includes ethical brand ratings for 2,200 brands (at January 2019), including mainstream fashion labels and smaller, more ethical and sustainable brands.
+The Good On You app includes ethical brand ratings for over 5,000 brands, including mainstream fashion labels and smaller, more ethical and sustainable brands.

 Our ultimate aim is to rate any brand that you can find!
 So we are always adding more brand ratings as fast as we can.